 Organic isn't Enough

-It's hard to get what your body needs when even organic food is often grown in nutrient-deficient fields....
-Having quality food is a human right.
-And Crop Swap LA believes it should be:
+It's hard to get what your body needs when even organic food is often grown in nutrient-deficient fields.
+Nutritious food is a right, not a luxury.

-1) Enriched, and tested soil, for perfect mineral and nutrient composition
+1) Grown in enriched and tested soil; for perfect mineral and nutrient composition.

 3) Cared-for with methods described by biochemist and horticulturist Dr. Jana Bogs